Volkswagen ID.4 boot space & seating

 The roofline means that the rear windows are on the small side, so there’s not as much light in the rear as there could be.
 It doesn’t feel dingy but it’s not as roomy-feeling in the back as it is up front.
 It feels tighter in the back than some of tis rivals even though the actual space in there is fine even for three people.

 Boot space & towing capacity

 The boot measures in at 543 litres, or 1,655 with the seats folded down, and there's the all-important storage for charging cables under the flat floor.
 That means it’s more spacious than the Ford Mustang Mach-E in terms of luggage space, putting it among the more practical family SUVs with electric power.

 Volkswagen offers a range of dealer-fit accessories for the ID.4 including a luggage bay liner – great for dog owners – and a spare wheel kit (as there’s only a repair kit as standard).
 You can also add a roof box or a bicycle carrier, while the ID.4 has a towing capacity of up to 1,000kg and can be fitted with an optional folding tow bar.

 In This Review

 - 1VerdictVolkswagen's first electric family SUV is practical, spacious, good value and great to drive

 - 2Range, battery & chargingDecent range and rapid-charging capability mean the Volkswagen ID.4 is a practical electric car to own

-- 6Practicality & boot space - currently readingA roomy interior and big boot means the ID.4 is a practical family car
+- 6Boot space, seating & practicality - currently readingA roomy interior and big boot means the ID.4 is a practical family car